thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 ### Main Device

 The main device represents the piece of equipment as a whole.
-This is usually, but not necessarily, the gateway device where thin-edge is running.
+This is usually, but not necessarily, the gateway device where %%te%% is running.

 ### Child Device